 Critical essay 40%

-Online discussions 30%
+Online discussions 20%

 Class participation 10%

+Group presentation 10%

 Take-home examination 20%

 Students must submit all assignments to qualify for a passing grade.
 Except in cases of illness supported by a doctor's signed note, I do not grant extensions.
 Assignments submitted after the deadline will be penalized with the loss of a third of a grade (an A- to B+) per day.
 No assignments will be accepted one week past the assignment deadline without the prior consent of the instructor.